Field Guide 22 February 2026

 A comprehensive, thoroughly demoralising field guide to AI literacy training, covering everything from performing competence in post-graduate mathematics to the specific psychological horror of demonstrating Copilot to a live audience.
 Consider this the orientation nobody gives you before they hand you the lanyard.

-Consider this a public service announcement.
-If you are, right now, standing at the precipice of becoming your institution's AI person - if someone in management has looked at you with the particular expression of a person who has found a volunteer and doesn't intend to explain the role first - I want to help you.
-Not by making it sound appealing.
-By making it sound accurate.
+If you're right now on the edge of becoming your institution's person for AI, and if a manager has looked at you with the expression of someone who has discovered a volunteer and has no intention of first explaining the job, then I want to help you.
+Not by making it sound attractive, but by making it sound accurate.

 1